Traybot360/Python-Projects/README.md

 - [ ] Add Food Class
 - [ ] Add Cell Class

-This challenge consists of using Python turtle library and random library to create a program that looks like a snake.
+This challenge consists of using Python turtle library and random library to create a program where the player maneuvers a line which grows in length, with the line itself being a primary obstacle.

 ![Capture](Snake/capture.png?raw=true "Capture")